‘Snakeman’ looks to spread joys of table tennis beyond Games

 The featured video on Bobrow’s channel, called “A Year of Ping Pong,” has more than 17 million views and shows him playing against people around the world.

 The games look fun, and the victims of Bobrow’s spin shots are usually delighted with the wizardry.
 Bobrow has an endearing habit of saying “good” when trying to return an opponent’s winning shot.
-He plays one point mostly sitting on the ground, and claims he’s “No. 1 in the world in the world for bloodshed in table tennis,” pointing to head gashes from points gone wrong.
+He plays one point mostly sitting on the ground, and claims he’s “No. 1 in the world for bloodshed in table tennis,” pointing to head gashes from points gone wrong.

 He sees his job as teasing out the personalities of the star players.
 The athletes need an ambassador, he says, because they’re so busy working on their games that they have little time to develop their brands.